 Our tutors have backgrounds in almost every area of IT, and many have extensive professional experience so they’re great at helping you apply theoretical knowledge to real life situations.
 They keep up-to-date with new technological developments so you’re always learning the skills and content that are at the cutting edge.

 Visits to leading companies are also included as part of your student experience.
-Recently we visited ARM, a multi-million pound chip designer, who we will be working on projects with very soon.
+Recently we visited ARM, a multi-million pound chip designer.

 At The Sheffield College, we go further to ensure that you get the best learning and cultural experiences possible to enhance your time with us.
 Whether that's through visits to local art exhibitions and museums, guest speakers coming in to demonstrate their knowledge and skills, or visiting major industry leaders so you can see how they go further in the real world.